bus agent — diagnostics and development helper for the agent runner

 Project instructions (AGENTS.md)

 The runner treats root AGENTS.md as canonical project instruction source.
 It uses runtime-specific mechanisms to load those instructions with additive, non-destructive behavior.
 If AGENTS.md is missing or too large, execution still proceeds with best-effort prompt content.
-Per-runtime implementation details are documented in Module SDD: bus-agent.
+Per-runtime implementation details are documented in Module reference: bus-agent.

 Agent runtimes and installation